jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-17.md

 be required by the ERC.
 Failure of the Distribution Utility to file within the date specified shall mean non-eligibility for such recovery.
-(b) A Distribution Utility shall recover stranded contract costs: Provided, however, That such costs of the IPPs of Distribution Utilities are subject to review by ERC in order to determine fairness and reasonableness in relation to the average price of land-based IPP projects entered into by NAPOCOR at the time they were contracted.
+(b) A Distribution Utility shall recover stranded contract costs: Provided, however, That such costs of the IPPs of DUs are subject to review by ERC in order to determine fairness and reasonableness in relation to the average price of land-based IPP projects entered into by NAPOCOR at the time they were contracted.
 The